Fed-batch culture: Glucose effect (Crabtree effect)

+Catabolite repression

 When a microorganism is provided with a rapidly metabolizable carbon-energy source such as glucose, the resulting increase in the intracellular concentration of ATP leads to the repression of enzyme(s) biosynthesis, thus causing a slower metabolization of the energy source.
 This phenomenon is known as catabolite repression.
 Many enzymes, especially those involved in catabolic pathways, are subject to this repressive regulation.
 A powerful method of overcoming the catabolite repression in the enzyme biosynthesis is a fed-batch culture in which glucose concentration in the culture liquid is kept low, where growth is restricted, and the enzyme biosynthesis is derepressed.
 Slow feeding of glucose in penicillin fermentation by Penicillium chrysogenum is a classical example in the category.